 Most recently on Canadian soil, companies that specialize in the management of ETF portfolios are handled by robots.
 These robots (which are really just computer programs) ask you a few questions to determine an investor’s profile that suits you.
 Then it selects a few differently weighted ETFs according to this profile.
 After this, the robots continuously monitor that this weighting is maintained among different asset classes.
 For example, if your U.S. equity securities rise faster than your Canadian equity securities, the robot sells some U.S. securities to buy some Canadian ones in order to keep the same overall proportion of each type of investments as decided on the outset.

 While automated management is already well established in the United States, its progress in Canada is still slow.
-Among the first companies that offer these services are Wealthsimple and Wealthbar.
-If you’re curious about them specifically, the Hardbacon robo-advisor comparator allows you to see the differences between them, and various other Canadian robo-advisors.
+If you’re curious about them specifically, the Hardbacon’s robo-advisors comparison tool allows you to see the differences between them, and various other Canadian robo-advisors.

 Even though robo-advisors are not very well known in Canada yet, we expect these companies will experience an exponential growth in the coming years.
 Charges to hold ETFs are virtually zero, since they are managed, as we said, essentially by computers.
 Some ETFs have charges as low as 0.05% (50 cents per $ 1000 per year), but generally, you can expect average fees of about 0.35% (and in some cases up to 0.85% for ETFs that copy more complex indexes or have low volumes).
 In contrast, mutual funds that also allow small savers to invest small amounts each month have average management charges of 2.56% each year.